mhmzdev/covid19-tracker-app/README.md

 # COVID19 Tracker App

+It's a dedication to my closest friend who has been tested positive for COVID.
+Please take care of yourself and your family.
+Stay home, Stay Safe!

 A live trakcer for COVID19 stats across the Globe and my Home country Pakistan.
 It uses APIs so the data is live not static

 <img src = "ScreenShot/covid19.png">